eegli/tinyparse/docs/reference/options.md

 ## Constraining Option Values

 There are many scenarios in which you'd like the user to provide a value from a set of _allowed values_.
 Consider the following example with an `--output` option that lets the user choose an output format.
 By setting the `oneOf` property, you can constrain the user input to a set of allowed values.
+This only has an effect when the default value is a `string` or `number`.
 Tinyparse is smart enough to have TypeScript infer that `options.output` is either `'json'` or `'yaml'`:

 ```ts
 const parser = new Parser()